+Put an x for each line to Show you r sen-asses Sillelli of th ie compete ncy.

+5 4 3 2 1

+Many and/or Several Adequately 1 or few Not Evident

+Exceptional and/or demonstrated examples

+Examples Outstanding

+Examples

-- 1. A positive learning climate evident.
+1. A positive learning climate was evident.

-- 2. Learners were engaged and on task.
+2. Learners were engaged and on task.

-- 3. Learner behavior was appropriate
+3. Learner behavior was appropriate

-- 4. Lesson had an opening and closing.
+4. Lesson had an opening and closing.

-- 5. Lesson focused on learning objectives.
+5. Lesson focused on learning objectives.

-- 6. Communication with all students evident.
+6. The teacher communicated with all

+students.

-- 7. Adjusted the lesson as needed to help the learners.
+7. The teacher adjusted the lesson as needed

+to meet the needs of the learners.

-- 8. Provided feedback to learners.
+8. The teacher provided feedback to all

+learners.

+9. Effective use of questions enhanced the

+lesson content.

-- 9. Encouraged higher order thinking.
+10. The teacher encouraged higher order

-- 10. Used questioning effectively.
+thinking.

-- 11. Provided praise, recognition, assistance, as needed.
+11. The teacher provided praise, recognition,

+and/or assistance as needed.

-- 12. Used formative or summative assessment, as appropriate.
+12. The teacher used formative or summative

+assessment, as appropriate.

+I ı ı